ballerina-attic/jdbc/jdbc-extension/src/main/ballerina/ballerinax/jdbc/Module.md

 ### Inserting data

-This sample shows three examples of data insertion by executing an INSERT statement using the `update` operation of the client.
+This sample shows three examples of data insertion by executing an INSERT statement using the `update` remote function of the client.

-In the first example, query parameter values are passed directly into the query statement of the `update` operation:
+In the first example, query parameter values are passed directly into the query statement of the `update`  remote function:

 ```ballerina
 var returned = testDB->update("INSERT INTO student(age, name) values (23, 'john')");